co-demos/crudity-boilerplate/README.md

-# CRUDity
+# CRUDo

 ### (currently in development)

 ------
-### what is Crudity for ?
+### what is CRUDo for ?

-A simple CRUD Restful API, backed with Elastic Search to have a scalable REST backend app
+A simple CRUD Restful API, backed with ElasticSearch to have a scalable REST backend app, and MonngoDB for versionning

 Two main concepts :
-- DSI : DataSet Input, a corpus of documents and its metadata (the equivalent of the informations surrouding a table, its name, author, schema, ...)
+- **DSI** : or `DataSet Input`, a corpus of documents and its metadata (the equivalent of the informations surrouding a table/spreadsheet, its name, author, schema, ...)
-- DSR : DataSet Raw, a document part of a DSI (the equivalent of a line of a table)
+- **DSR** : or `DataSet Raw`, a document part of a DSI (the equivalent of a line of a table/spreadsheet)

 So to :
 - push a list of documents (DSRs) as part of a dataset (DSI)
+- CRUD operations on a DSI
 - CRUD operations on a DSR
-- CRUD operations on a DSI
 - query a list of DSR of a DSI
 - use pagination arguments when querying data
 - data / schema agnostic